overhangio/tutor/README.md

     ACTIVATE_HTTPS=1 make all

+Technically, the `ACTIVATE_*` environment variables are only required during `make configure`.
+After that, they will be automatically loaded from `config/Makefile.env`.

 ### SSL/TLS certificates for HTTPS access (`ACTIVATE_HTTPS`)

 By activating this feature, a free SSL/TLS certificate from the [Let's Encrypt](https://letsencrypt.org/) certificate authority will be created for your platform.
 With this feature, **your platform will no longer be accessible in HTTP**.
 Calls to http urls will be redirected to https url.